 How to Evaluate an AI Software Development Company

-The evaluation questions that separate experienced partners from inexperienced ones are not about technology.
+The evaluation questions that separate experienced partners from inexperienced ones are not mainly about technology.
 They are about how firms handle uncertainty, failure, and production reality.

+What have you shipped that is still in production?
 Case studies are marketing.
-Ask for production systems: how many requests per day, how long running, what happened when it failed, what was the first accuracy number after launch versus the current number.
-Any firm with real delivery experience can answer this.
-Firms without it will pivot to demos.
+Ask about live systems: how long they have been running, what happened when they failed, and how the team handled iteration after launch.
+Firms with real delivery experience can answer this directly.
+Firms without it usually pivot back to demos.

-This question has a right answer: they define a specific benchmark (not “high accuracy”), test against a held-out set of real production data, and have a threshold below which they do not deploy.
+How do you define and test accuracy before launch?
+This question has a right shape of answer: they define a benchmark, test against held-out data that reflects production conditions, and have a threshold below which they do not deploy.
 If the answer is vague, accuracy management will be vague post-launch too.

-Standard practice is you own the code.
+Who owns the code and what does handoff look like?
+Standard practice is that you own the code.
 Some firms rely on proprietary frameworks or retain partial IP.
-Ask specifically for clean repository, architecture documentation, runbooks, and a defined support period.
+Ask specifically for a clean repository, architecture documentation, runbooks, and a defined support period.
 Get it in the contract before discovery starts.

-For any system processing customer data, ask which compliance frameworks they have worked within (SOC 2, GDPR, HIPAA), how they handle data residency requirements, and how they approach model selection for regulated data.
-A firm that cannot answer this has not built for regulated industries.
+How do you handle data privacy and compliance?
+For any system processing customer data, ask which compliance frameworks they have worked within, how they handle data residency requirements, and how they approach model selection for regulated data.
+A firm that cannot answer this clearly has not built much in regulated contexts.

+What does your discovery process look like?
 Discovery is where good firms earn their fee.
 If they can jump straight to a fixed quote without assessing data quality, integration complexity, and success criteria, they are either guessing or scoping to sell rather than to succeed.
 See our best AI automation companies comparison for how discovery practices vary across vendor types.

-💼 Work With Arsum
+Work With Arsum

 We help businesses implement AI automation that actually works.
 Custom solutions, not cookie-cutter templates.

-Learn more →Red Flags to Avoid
+Red Flags to Avoid

 Over-promising on accuracy before seeing your data.
-Any firm claiming 99%+ accuracy on a novel task before building anything is telling you what you want to hear.
+Any firm claiming near-perfect accuracy on a novel task before building anything is telling you what you want to hear.
 Real accuracy numbers come from testing against your actual data, not theoretical benchmarks.

 Adoption risk ignored.
 Systems that work technically but are not adopted by the teams who need to use them produce zero ROI.
-Strong partners ask about the people side of the deployment, not just the technical side.
+Strong partners ask about the people side of deployment, not just the technical side.
 Who will own the system internally?
 How does it fit into existing workflows?
 What does the change management plan look like?

 When to Hire an AI Software Company vs. Build In-House